 These guidelines will be modified using the following process:

-Periodically, the guidelines will be reviewed by the NRSP Review Committee.
+Periodically, the guidelines will be reviewed by the NRSP RC.
 Proposed changes will be drafted by the Committee and incorporated into this document.

-The proposed changes will be submitted to ESCOP for review, editing, and approval.
+The proposed changes will be submitted to ESCOP for an additional review, editing, and approval.

-Changes will be presented to the ESS for approval by a simple majority vote at the annual meeting.
+Final changes will be presented to the ESS for approval by a simple majority vote at the annual meeting.

 APPENDIX A1 - NRSP CALENDAR FOR NEW NRSP PROJECTS